88-degrees/Book-of-Changes/appendix01s1.md

 See the note, corresponding to paragraph 4, on the Text.
 'Resting in firmness' is the normal course of [**Kūn ䷁**](./e59da4kun.md).
 Where it is pursued, the good effect will be great, great as the unlimited capacity of the earth.

-<a name="fn_127"></a>[`216:III`](#fr_127) [Zhūn(䷂)](e5b1afzhun.md) is made up of the trigrams [Zhèn(䷲)](e99c87zhen.md) and [**Kǎn ䷜**](e59d8ekan.md); but according to the views on king Wăn's arrangement of the trigrams, as set forth especially in Appendix V, chap.
-14, the six others come from [**Qián ䷀**](./e4b9beqian.md) and [**Kūn ䷁**](./e59da4kun.md), and are said to be their children.
-On the first application of [**Kūn ䷁**](./e59da4kun.md) to [**Qián ䷀**](./e4b9beqian.md), there results [Zhèn(䷲)](e99c87zhen.md), the first line of [**Qián ䷀**](./e4b9beqian.md) taking the place of the last of [**Kūn ䷁**](./e59da4kun.md); and on the second application, there results [**Kǎn ䷜**](e59d8ekan.md), the middle line of [**Qián ䷀**](./e4b9beqian.md) taking the place of that of [**Kūn ䷁**](./e59da4kun.md).
-McClatchie renders here:--'The Thun ([Zhūn(䷂)](e5b1afzhun.md)) diagram represents the hard and the soft (air) beginning to have sexual intercourse, and bringing forth with suffering!'
-But there is nothing in the Yî, from the beginning to the end, to justify such an interpretation.
+<a name="fn_127"></a>[`216:III`](#fr_127) [**Zhūn ䷂**](e5b1afzhun.md) is made up of the trigrams [**Zhèn ䷲**](e99c87zhen.md) and [**Kǎn ䷜**](e59d8ekan.md); but according to the views on king Wăn's arrangement of the trigrams, as set forth especially in [Appendix V, chap.
+14](appendix05s1.md#fr_295), the six others come from [**Qián ䷀**](./e4b9beqian.md) and [**Kūn ䷁**](./e59da4kun.md), and are said to be their children.
+On the first application of [**Kūn ䷁**](./e59da4kun.md) to [**Qián ䷀**](./e4b9beqian.md), there results [**Zhèn ䷲**](e99c87zhen.md), the first line of [**Qián ䷀**](./e4b9beqian.md) taking the place of the last of [**Kūn ䷁**](./e59da4kun.md); and on the second application, there results [**Kǎn ䷜**](e59d8ekan.md), the middle line of [**Qián ䷀**](./e4b9beqian.md) taking the place of that of [**Kūn ䷁**](./e59da4kun.md).
+McClatchie renders here: -- 'The **Thun** ([**Zhūn ䷂**](e5b1afzhun.md)) diagram represents the hard and the soft (air) beginning to have sexual intercourse, and bringing forth with suffering!'
+But there is nothing in the [**Yí ䷚**](e9a290yi.md), from the beginning to the end, to justify such an interpretation.
 Nor do I see how, from any account of the genesis by the component trigrams, the idea of the result as signifying a state of difficulty and distress can be readily made out.

 In paragraph 2 there is an attempt from the virtues or attributes assigned to the trigrams to make out the result indicated in the Thwan.
-To move and excite is the quality of [Zhèn(䷲)](e99c87zhen.md); perilousness is the quality of [**Kǎn ䷜**](e59d8ekan.md).
+To move and excite is the quality of [**Zhèn ䷲**](e99c87zhen.md); perilousness is the quality of [**Kǎn ䷜**](e59d8ekan.md).
 The power to move is likely to produce great effects; to do this in perilous and difficult circumstances requires firmness and correctness.
 But neither is this explanation very satisfactory.

-The first part of paragraph 3 depicts a condition of trouble and disorder in the natural world occasioned by the phenomena that are symbols of the significance of [Zhèn(䷲)](e99c87zhen.md) and [**Kǎn ䷜**](e59d8ekan.md); but this is symbolical again of the disorder and distress, political and social, characteristic of the time.
+The first part of paragraph 3 depicts a condition of trouble and disorder in the natural world occasioned by the phenomena that are symbols of the significance of [**Zhèn ䷲**](e99c87zhen.md) and [**Kǎn ䷜**](e59d8ekan.md); but this is symbolical again of the disorder and distress, political and social, characteristic of the time.
 Good princes throughout the nation would help to remedy that; but the supreme authority should not resign itself to indifference, trusting to them.

-<a name="fn_128"></a>[`217:IV`](#fr_128) The trigram [Gèn(䷳)](e889aegen.md) has for its symbol in the natural world a mountain, which stands up frowningly, and stops or arrests the progress of the traveller.
-Stoppage, understood sometimes actively, and sometimes passive]y, is called the virtue or attribute indicated by it. [**Kǎn ䷜**](e59d8ekan.md), as I said on p.
-32, has water for its symbol, and especially in the form of rain.
+<a name="fn_128"></a>[`217:IV`](#fr_128) The trigram [**Gèn ䷳**](e889aegen.md) has for its symbol in the natural world a mountain, which stands up frowningly, and stops or arrests the progress of the traveller.
+Stoppage, understood sometimes actively, and sometimes passive]y, is called the virtue or attribute indicated by it. [**Kǎn ䷜**](e59d8ekan.md), as I said on [p.
+32](https://sacred-texts.com/ich/icintr03.htm#page_32), has water for its symbol, and especially in the form of rain.
 Here, however, the water appears as a stream in a difficult defile, such as ordinarily appears on an approach to a mountain, and suggesting perilousness as the attribute of such a position.
 From the combination of these symbols and their attributes the writer thinks that he gets the idea of the character (not the entire hexagram) Măng, as symbolical of ignorance and inexperience.
 See on 'the Great Symbolism' below.

 Down to the last sentence of paragraph 2, all that is said is intended to show how it is that the figure indicates progress and success.
 The whole representation is grounded on the undivided line's being in the central place.
 It is the symbol of active effort for the teaching of the ignorant in the proper place and time; this being responded to by the divided fifth line, representing the ignorance to be taught as docile, 'will responds to will.'
-But the p.
-218 subject of line 2 requires sincerity in the applicant for instruction, and feels that he must make his own teaching acceptable, and agreeable.
+But the [p.
+218](#p-218) subject of line 2 requires sincerity in the applicant for instruction, and feels that he must make his own teaching acceptable, and agreeable.
 All this serves to bring out the idea of progress and success.

 Then finally in the young and ignorant there is 'a correct nature,' a moral state made for goodness.
 The efficient teacher directing his efforts to bring out and nourish that, the progress and success will be 'great;' the service done will be worthy of 'a sage.'

-<a name="fn_129"></a>[`218:V`](#fr_129) [Xū(䷄)](e99c80xu.md) is composed of [**Qián ䷀**](./e4b9beqian.md), having the quality of strength, and of [**Kǎn ䷜**](e59d8ekan.md), having the quality of perilousness.
+<a name="fn_129"></a>[`218:V`](#fr_129) [**Xū ䷄**](e99c80xu.md) is composed of [**Qián ䷀**](./e4b9beqian.md), having the quality of strength, and of [**Kǎn ䷜**](e59d8ekan.md), having the quality of perilousness.
 Thc strong one might readily dare the peril, but he restrains himself and waits.
-This is the lesson of the hexagram,--the benefit of action well considered, of plans well matured.
+This is the lesson of the hexagram, -- the benefit of action well considered, of plans well matured.

 The fifth line, as we have observed more than once already, is the place of honour, that due to the ruler or king.
-It is here called 'the Heavenly or Heaven-given seat, 'the meaning of which expression is clear from its occurrence in the Shih, III, i, ode 2.
-1. Five is an odd number, and the fifth is therefore the 'correct' place for an undivided line; it is also the central place of the trigram, indicating. how its occupant is sure to walk in the due mean.
-See further the notes on the Text, p.
-68.
+It is here called 'the Heavenly or Heaven-given seat, 'the meaning of which expression is clear from its occurrence in the [Shih, III, i, ode 2.
+1](https://www.sacred-texts.com/cfu/sbe03/sbe03128.htm).
+Five is an odd number, and the fifth is therefore the 'correct' place for an undivided line; it is also the central place of the trigram, indicating. how its occupant is sure to walk in the due mean.
+See further the notes on the Text, [p.
+68](e99c80xu.md#p-68).

-<a name="fn_130"></a>[`219:VI`](#fr_130) Paragraph 1 here is much to the same effect as the first sentence in the notes on the Thwan of the Text.
+<a name="fn_130"></a>[`219:VI`](#fr_130) Paragraph 1 here is much to the same effect as the first sentence in the notes on the **Thwan** of the Text.
 It is said, 'Strength without peril would not produce contention; peril without strength would not be able to contend.'

-2. 'A strong line has come and got the central place:'--this sentence has given rise to a doctrine about the changes of trigrams and hexagrams, which has obscured more than anything else the interpretation of the Yî.
+2. 'A strong line has come and got the central place:' -- this sentence has given rise to a doctrine about the changes of trigrams and hexagrams, which has obscured more than anything else the interpretation of the [**Yí ䷚**](e9a290yi.md).
 Where has the strong second line come from?
-From a hundred critics we receive the answer,--'From Tun ( ).'
-The reader will see that if the second and third lines of the lower trigram there be made to change places, there results   or [Sòng(䷅)](e8aebcsong.md).
-The doctrine of changing the figures by the manipulation of the stalks did spring up between the time of Wăn and his son and that of the composition of the Appendixes; but there is no trace of it in the real Text of the Yî; and it renders any scheme for the interpretation of the figures impossible.
+From a hundred critics we receive the answer, -- 'From **Tun** (**䷋** or [**Pǐ ䷋**](e590a6pi.md)).'
+The reader will see that if the second and third lines of the lower trigram there be made to change places, there results **䷅** or [**Sòng ䷅**](e8aebcsong.md).
+The doctrine of changing the figures by the manipulation of the stalks did spring up between the time of Wăn and his son and that of the composition of the Appendixes; but there is no trace of it in the real Text of the [**Yí ䷚**](e9a290yi.md); and it renders any scheme for the interpretation of the figures impossible.
 The p.
-220 editors of the imperial Yî allow this, and on the present passage discard the doctrine entirely, referring to the language of the Thwan on hexagrams 11 and 12 as fatal to it.
-See the notes there, and the Introduction, pp. 11-16.
+220 editors of the imperial [**Yí ䷚**](e9a290yi.md) allow this, and on the present passage discard the doctrine entirely, referring to the language of the Thwan on hexagrams 11 and 12 as fatal to it.
+See the notes there, and the Introduction, [pp. 11-16](https://sacred-texts.com/ich/icintr02.htm#page_11).
 'A strong line has come' is to be taken as equivalent simply to a strong line is there.'

 What 'the great man sets a value on being the due mean and the correct place,' his decision in any matter of contention is sure to be right.

-<a name="fn_131"></a>[`220:VII`](#fr_131) That 'multitude' is given here as if it were the meaning of the name [Shī(䷆)](e5b888shi.md) arose, probably, from there being but one undivided line in the figure.
+<a name="fn_131"></a>[`220:VII`](#fr_131) That 'multitude' is given here as if it were the meaning of the name [**Shī  ䷆**](e5b888shi.md) arose, probably, from there being but one undivided line in the figure.
 That is the symbol of the general, all the other lines, divided, suggest the idea of a multitude obedient to his orders.
 The general's place in the centre of the lower trigram, with the proper correlate in line 5, suggests the idea of firmness and correctness that dominates in the hexagram.
 But in the last sentence it is the ruler, and not the general of the host, who is the subject.
-Compare what is said of him with Mencius, I, i, chap.
-3; ii, chap.
-5, &c.
+Compare what is said of him with Mencius, I, i, [chap.
+3](https://www.sacred-texts.com/cfu/menc/menc03.htm); ii, [chap.
+5](https://www.sacred-texts.com/cfu/menc/menc05.htm), &c.

 'Perilousness' is the attribute of [**Kǎn ䷜**](e59d8ekan.md), the lower trigram, and 'docility,' or 'accordance with others,' that of [**Kūn ䷁**](./e59da4kun.md), the upper.
 War is like 'poison' to a country, injurious, and threatening ruin to it, and yet the people will endure and encounter it in behalf of the sovereign whom they esteem and love.

 <a name="fn_132"></a>[`221:VIII`](#fr_132) There is some error in the text here, -- as all the critics acknowledge.
-I have adopted the decision of Kû Hsî, which by a very small change makes the whole read consistently, and in harmony with other explanations of the Thwan.
+I have adopted the decision of Kû Hsî, which by a very small change makes the whole read consistently, and in harmony with other explanations of the **Thwan**.
 'The inferiors' are the subjects of all the other lines gathering round their superior, represented in the fifth line.

 'The way has been exhausted:' -- they do not seek to promote and enjoy union till it is too late.
 The sentiment is the same as that in the lines of Shakespeare about the tide in the affairs of men.